Technical climbing info

 After a fairly intense (ie. extremely dangerous) experience on Mount Hood’s North Face recently, Jess and I were feeling pretty risk adverse in approaching a tight weather window between periods of heavy unseasonal precip.
 We’ve been wanting to climb Colchuck’s North Buttress Couloir, but had never actually climbed Colchuck to begin with.
 Why not check it out?

 Well, the climb is a beautiful one.
 Grade I is usually a grade that I find tedious, but this one hit all the marks to make it worth the day.
-A beautiful tail ending at Lake Colchuck, wild surroundings, a little exposure in places, and just enough variety in the route to give me the “what’s next?” feeling.
+A beautiful trail ending at Lake Colchuck, wild surroundings, a little exposure in places, and just enough variety in the route to give me the “what’s next?” feeling.

 Unfortunately, the North Buttress Couloir looked more melted out than we’d like.
 We’ll be back in 2021.